-- (1) Federal jurisdiction; - (2) Which claims for relief plaintiff intends to pursue at trial, stated in summary fashion; - (3) Relevant facts about which plaintiff asserts there is no dispute and which plaintiff is prepared to admit; - (4) Plaintiff's factual contentions, which shall be stated in a summary fashion, omitting evidentiary detail.
-Unless otherwise ordered by the court, the factual contentions of a party shall not exceed two pages in length.
-Examples of properly and improperly drafted contentions are set forth in Local Rule CR 16.1; - (4) (5) Issues of law; - (5) (6) The names and addresses of all witnesses who might be called by plaintiff, and the general nature of the expected testimony of each.
-As to each witness, plaintiff shall indicate ""will testify" or ""possible witness only."
-Rebuttal witnesses, the necessity of whose testimony cannot reasonably be anticipated before trial, need not be named; - (6) (7) A list of all exhibits which will be offered by plaintiff at the time of trial, except exhibits to be used for impeachment only, and a statement of whether the plaintiff intends to present exhibits in electronic format to jurors.
-The exhibits shall be numbered in the manner set forth in Local Rule CR 16.1 except as otherwise required by the assigned judge during a pre-trial conference, in the applicable case management order, or by other order.
-Further clarification may be obtained by reviewing the assigned judge's judge's web page at http://wawd.uscourts.gov or, in the absence of guidance in an order or on the web page at http://wawd.uscourts.gov and/or, by contacting the assigned judge's in-court court room deputy.
+(1) Federal jurisdiction;

+(2) Which claims for relief plaintiff intends to pursue at trial, stated in summary fashion;

+(3) Relevant facts about which plaintiff asserts there is no dispute and which plaintiff is prepared to admit;

+(4) Issues of law;

+(5) The names and addresses of all witnesses who might be called by plaintiff, and the general nature of the expected testimony of each.
+As to each witness, plaintiff shall indicate "will testify" or "possible witness only."
+Rebuttal witnesses, the necessity of whose testimony cannot reasonably be anticipated before trial, need not be named;

+(6) A list of all exhibits which will be offered by plaintiff at the time of trial, except exhibits to be used for impeachment only, and a statement of whether the plaintiff intends to present exhibits in electronic format to jurors.
+The exhibits shall be numbered in the manner required by the assigned judge during a pre-trial conference, in the applicable case management order, or by other order.
+Further clarification may be obtained by reviewing the assigned judge's web page at http://wawd.uscourts.gov or, in the absence of guidance in an order or on the web page, by contacting the assigned judge's courtroom deputy.

-Defendant's Pretrial Statement (i)
+(i) Defendant's Pretrial Statement